Melville Jacobs

-Melville Jacobs (July 3, 1902 – July 31, 1971) was an American anthropologist and folklorist known for his work preserving indigenous cultures and languages of the Pacific Northwest United States.
+Melville Jacobs (July 3, 1902 – July 31, 1971) was an American anthropologist and folklorist known for his work preserving indigenous cultures and languages of the Pacific Northwest.
 Jacobs was a doctoral student of Franz Boas, a German-American anthropologist and ethnomusicologist who did fieldwork with the Chinookan Peoples.
-After his time in the field, Jacobs became member of the faculty of the University of Washington in 1928 and remained there until his death in 1971.
-During the McCarthy Era, Jacobs was targeted for his progressive political activism and his association with the Communist Party USA.
+After his time in the field, Jacobs joined the faculty of the University of Washington in 1928 and remained there until his death in 1971.
+During the McCarthy Era, Jacobs was targeted for his left-wing political activism and his association with the Communist Party USA (CPUSA).

 Education and personal life

 Jacobs graduated with his bachelor's degree from the City College of New York in 1922.
-He went on to receive a master's degree in American history from Columbia University in 1923 and his doctorate in anthropology from Columbia University in 1931.
-After studying under anthropologist Franz Boas at Columbia, Jacobs went on to do linguistic and anthropologic fieldwork with tribes in the state of Oregon.
+He went on to receive a master's degree in American history from Columbia University in 1923 and a doctorate in anthropology from Columbia in 1931.
+After studying under Franz Boas at Columbia, Jacobs went on to do linguistic and anthropologic fieldwork with tribes in the state of Oregon.
 His fieldwork was funded six months at a time by Boas between the years of 1928 and 1936.

 During his years of study, Jacobs met Elizabeth Derr and would go on to marry her on the 3rd of January 1931.
 He mentored her in the field of anthropology and she went on to do her own work with the Tillamook people after accompanying Melville on his research trips in 1933.

 Jacobs was a fellow of the American Anthropological Association and an associate editor of the American Anthropologist under Ralph Linton from 1939-1944.
 He was president of the American Folklore Society from 1963-1964 and served as their delegate to the American Council of Learned Societies from 1966-1968.

-Jacobs died of cancer a year short of retirement, several weeks after his 69th birthday on the 31st of July, 1971 in Seattle, Washington.
+Jacobs died of cancer a year short of retirement, several weeks after his 69th birthday on 31 July 1971 in Seattle, Washington.